As ANC votes, South African poor feel party has passed them by

 Nelson Mandela’s former liberation movement, which turned 100 this year, has helped many blacks shut out of the economy during apartheid move into the middle class.

-Between 2001 and 2011, average household income has more than doubled, well outpacing inflation, while doors once closed to the black majority have been forced open through affirmative action programs.
+Between 2001 and 2011, average household income has more than doubled, well outpacing inflation, while doors once closed to the black majority have been forced open through affirmative action programmes.

 But a large section of the 52 million population has been left out, with official data showing nearly 40 percent of South Africans live on less than $3 a day.